Tracardi/tracardi/README.md

 # Installation

 In order to run Tracardi you must have docker installed on your linux machine.
 Please refer to docker installation manual to see how to install docker.

+## Dependencies

+Tracardi need elasticsearch as its backend.
+Please run elasticsearch single node docker before you start Tracardi.

-## Start Elasticsearch
+### Start Elasticsearch docker

 ```
 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.13.2